techandsoftware/teletext-for-javascript-docs/teletext-features.md

 ## Teletext features supported

-Teletext is a technical standard for showing pages of text and semigraphics on TV screens, devised in 1976 by the BBC and IBA.
+[Teletext](https://en.wikipedia.org/wiki/Teletext) is a technical standard for showing pages of text and semigraphics on TV screens, devised in 1976 by the BBC and IBA.
 The spec for the most recent version is [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf).
 It's still used in Europe, where it's used for broadcast TV.
-Its cousins are Viewdata and Minitel.
-UK broadcast subtitles still use the 7-bit character set defined by teletext.
+Its a cousin of [Viewdata](https://en.wikipedia.org/wiki/Viewdata).
+UK broadcast subtitles still use the 7-bit character set defined by teletext despite newer systems being availble.

-* Level 1
+* **Level 1**

     * Screen size of 40 x 25 characters
     * 6 colour foreground text or mosaic characters (also called [semigraphics](https://en.wikipedia.org/wiki/Semigraphics) or [sextants](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing))